01 of 06

 Turn Wasted Space into Display Space

 That wasted space above the upper kitchen cabinets is the bane of many a decorator, DIY and pro.
-It looks odd empty -- and it usually looks awkward filled.
+It looks odd empty but it usually looks awkward filled.

-Those deliberately overturned baskets spilling clumps of fake greenery are a definite decorating don't, but displaying this collection of vintage globes is a smart use of the space.
+Displaying this collection of vintage globes is a smart use of the space.
 The globes are too bulky to display en masse at eye level without eating up all of your surface space.
-Displaying them above the cabinets keeps them in sight,... but out of the way.
+Displaying them above the cabinets keeps them in sight, but out of the way.

 Some small-scale, relatively sturdy collectibles look better jumbled in a container than displayed flat.
 Matchbooks, vintage marbles, antique buttons, and this mixed collection of seashells and pottery fragments are all good examples.